bikashdaga/my-links/README.md

 - [Ambassador](https://www.getambassador.io/) - Kubernetes-native API gateway built on Envoy proxy includes gRPC, auth, TLS, and more -- `Python`
 - [Argo](https://github.com/argoproj/argo) - Container-native workflow engine implemented as a Kubernetes CRD (Custom Resource Definition) -- `Golang`
 - [Azure Service Operator](https://github.com/Azure/azure-service-operator) - Helps you provision Azure resources and connect your applications to them from within Kubernetes and kubectl -- `Golang`
+- [AWS Node Termination Handler](https://github.com/aws/aws-node-termination-handler) - Ensures that the Kubernetes control plane responds appropriately to events that can cause your EC2 instance to become unavailable, such as EC2 maintenance events, EC2 Spot interruptions, ASG Scale-In, ASG AZ Rebalance, and EC2 Instance Termination via the API or Console -- `various lang`
 - [AWS Controllers for Kubernetes (ACK)](https://github.com/aws-controllers-k8s/community) - Lets you define and use AWS service resources directly from Kubernetes -- `Golang`
 - [Banzai Cloud](https://github.com/banzaicloud) - Kubernetes based, open source, multi-cloud with all the good stuff baked in (Prometheus, CICD pipelines, and more) CHECK THIS -- `various lang`
 - [CDK for Kubernetes (CDK8s)](https://github.com/cdk8s-team/cdk8s) - Framework for defining Kubernetes applications and reusable abstractions using familiar programming languages -- `various lang`